-6) The traumatic incident team will respect the wishes, feelings and cultural considerations of the family involved in the traumatic incident involving a student/students at all times.
+6) The traumatic incident team will respect the wishes, feelings and cultural considerations of the family involved in the traumatic incident.
 The family will be consulted on any decisions that might affect them in terms of the college's response to the incident.